fali18/Ali.github.io/README.md

-# A-STAR-LAB.github.io
+# Ali.github.io
-A research lab in the Department of Civil Engineering.
+A research student in the Department of Civil Engineering.